qAp/sartorius_cell_instance_segmentation_kaggle/README.md

 - [ ] Use different image tranformations for validation.
 - [ ] Monitor validation loss, instead of validation metric, for callbacks.
 - [ ] Keep the channel dimension of mask through training like in segmentation_models_pytorch?
-- [ ] Get segmentation training going.
+- [x] Get segmentation training going.
+- [ ] Generate normalised gradient of distance transform for training Direction Net.
+- [ ] Construct Direction Net.

 # Notes on Deep Watershed Transform